Q-balls in Non-Minimally Coupled Palatini Inflation and their Implications for Cosmology

 The larger $\phi_{0}$ Q-balls have larger radii and, for $\phi_{0}$ large compared to $M_{Pl}/\sqrt{\xi} \; (= 6.9 \times 10^{13} \GeV)$, the radius increases linearly with $\phi_{0}$ to a good approximation.
 This is in agreement with the analytical approximation, which is discussed in the next section.
 The energy and charge of the Q-balls also increase with increasing $\phi_{0}$.
 This is expected as the larger the radius of the Q-ball, the greater the number of component scalars it will be composed from, and it will therefore carry a greater charge and energy.
 Figures $9$ and $10$ illustrate the relationship between the logarithm of the energy and charge and the logarithm of $\phi_{0}$.
 These show the proportionality of $E$ and $Q$ to $\phi_{0}^{3}$ for the larger $\phi_{0}$ Q-balls, with the proportionality becoming becoming weaker for the smaller $\phi_{0}$ Q-balls.
 This relationship is predicted by the analytical approximation derived in the next section, and it therefore provides a useful test of the validity of the numerical Q-ball solutions.

 In general, $\left| \Delta_{\omega} \right| \sim 10^{-4} - 10^{-2}$.
 This shows that for all of the Q-balls in the tables $\omega$ is close to the value of the energy-charge ratio, and therefore to a good approximation the $\omega$ parameter represents the chemical potential of the Q-balls in this model.
-We also note that $ \mid \Delta_{\omega} \mid $ gets larger the smaller the Q-balls get.
+We also note that $ \mid \Delta_{\omega} \mid $ gets larger the smaller the Q-balls get, and we see in Figure $11$ that $ \Delta_{\omega} $ overall increases as Q-ball radius decreases.
 This is consistent with what we have seen so far, in that the behaviour of the solutions is somewhat less regular for the smaller $\phi_{0}$ Q-balls than for the larger $\phi_{0}$ Q-balls.
 This is likely to be due to the approach of $\phi_{0}$ to the value $M_{Pl}/\sqrt{\xi}$ at which the potential deviates from the plateau and where the Q-balls become unstable.